 Pennsylvania has several regulatory programs, administered by DEP and the Public Utility Commission, that support the objectives of water use reduction, water loss reduction, and overall water conservation.
-These regulatory programs are established on a state-wide basis, independent of the Great Lakes Compact, and are implemented on an on-going basis.
+These regulatory programs are established on a statewide basis, independent of the Great Lakes Compact, and are implemented on an on-going basis.
 The programs, which primarily involve public water supply agencies and water users who withdraw 10,000 gallons of water per day or more on a 30-day average, are discussed in further detail in Section 4 of this report.
-A chart showing withdrawals, diversions, and consumptive use in Pennsylvania's portion of the Great Lakes watershed is attached at the end of this report (Source: Great Lakes Commission based on data supplied by DEP).